Ayurvedic Yoga Teacher: Trauma-Informed 500hr Course

 Practicum workshops and capstone preparation

 Students move through the program in a progressive way, beginning with attendance and observation, then moving into shadowing, peer-led participation, and eventually offering workshops and practicum experiences themselves.
 The schedule is designed to support growth in confidence over time.
+See the program overview below.

 What Makes This Different